 Nothing rings in the holiday season like sitting around a roaring fireplace.
 And if you haven’t already, now is the perfect time to clean your chimney.
-Because you use your fireplace to burn wood for warmth or just for seasonal ambience.
+Because you use your fireplace to burn wood for warmth or just for seasonal ambiance.
 A highly flammable substance known as creosote begins to build up on the interior of your chimney walls.
 Maintaining a clean chimney is essential to keeping your home safe for the winter.
 This buildup can ignite and burn at temperatures of more than 2,000 degrees Fahrenheit over time.
 Which can be very challenging to put out and swiftly spread to other parts of your home.
 How to Clean Your Chimney – DIY.

 Purchase a Chimney Cleaning Brush

 You should only clean your chimney after a long period of time without lighting a fire in the fireplace.
 You’ll need to start by ordering a straightforward chimney cleaning brush online or from a hardware store.
-Now, there’s a ton of different options available in various sizes, so you may want to go on your roof and measure the diameter of your chimney flue or the liner to make sure that you buy one that fits.
+Now, there are a ton of different options available in various sizes, so you may want to go on your roof and measure the diameter of your chimney flue or the liner to make sure that you buy one that fits.

-Next you’ll want to use some plastic and tape to tape off the fireplace area, or make sure that your wood stove is closed and sealed.
+Next, you’ll want to use some plastic and tape to tape off the fireplace area or make sure that your wood stove is closed and sealed.
 This process creates a lot of soot flying around, and you don’t want all that flying around into your home.
 I also like to add a shop vac hose into the sealed firebox area to help collect any flying dust.
 How to Clean Your Chimney – DIY.

 From there, you’ll need to get up to your roof, so make sure that you can do that safely with a ladder.
 It becomes a little more challenging for steeper-pitched roofs, so make sure that you take the necessary safety precautions so that you can access the roof and the chimney safely.
-Depending how high up your chimney sticks up out of your roof, you may need an additional step ladder or stool to get to the top so that you can access the very top of the chimney.
+Depending on how high your chimney sticks out of your roof, you may need an additional step ladder or stool to get to the top so that you can access the very top of the chimney.
 How to Clean Your Chimney – DIY.